Medically reviewed by Aimee Paik, MD

 “Medical-grade” skincare can only be sold by skincare professionals because it’s “more potent” and “higher strength”.
 False.
 “Medical-grade” skincare does not necessarily have a higher concentration of ingredients compared to other products.
 You can get products with high percentages of ingredients from lots of brands on the market.

 “Medical-grade” skincare can penetrate into the deeper layers of the skin, so they can make medical claims.
 False.
 How deep a product/ingredient penetrates depends on a variety of different factors.
 There are no definitive differences in how “medical-grade” skincare is formulated compared to other products.
-Additionally, our medical director and board-certified dermatologist Dr. Aimee Paik says, “‘Medical-grade’ skincare cannot make any claims about a medical skin benefit or they would be regulated as a drug by the FDA”.
+Additionally, board-certified dermatologist Dr. Aimee Paik says, “‘Medical-grade’ skincare cannot make any claims about a medical skin benefit or they would be regulated as a drug by the FDA”.

 As mentioned earlier, “medical-grade” is not a term that is regulated by the FDA.
 Because of this, “medical-grade” skincare and other products on the market are both considered cosmetics, so there is no difference in regulation, potency, or clinical trials.